kevintpeng/Learn-Something-Every-Day/UWaterloo/CS240: Data Structures and Data Management.md

 - **range trees** are trees of trees for points, built by sorting x and with each node having an associated tree sorted on y
   - associated tree holds the same subtree as the node sorted on x, but it instead is sorted by y
   - insert: `log n` for x coordinate lookup, then for each `log n` parent, insert into each associated tree in `log n` time for y

+### Pattern Matching
+DFAs give us a nice representation of how we can reuse information about the state of what we've matched thus far.
+Refer to cs241 notes for details.

+**KMP** matches left to right, and shifts the pattern upon a bad match based on the largest prefix of our pattern that is a suffix of what we've matched so far.
+- build a failure array during preprocessing, which acts as an easy lookup for what the most efficient shift would be (and this simply implements DFAs in practice)
+- runtime is &Theta;(m) to build failure array and &Theta;(n) to run KMP, where `m` is the length of the pattern and `n` is the string length
+  - note there is no more than `2n` iterations of either algorithm because the worst case is that each element is iterated by both the right and left iterators as we walk along string `T`

+**Boyer-Moore** is reverse order searching (right to left)
+- **bad character jumps** skip the entire pattern length if it finds a character in string `T` not in P
+- **good suffix jump** let's us shift P left to align with the next rightmost occurence of the suffix (not including the bad match character)
+- Good suffix array is what we build during preprocessing of the pattern

+**Rabin-Karp Fingerprint** uses hashing to compare our pattern to a substring (think hashing to check if your downloaded file is correct)
+- after hash values are equal, do a full string comparison to guarantee correctness
+- run time is &Theta;(mn), since it's possible that each n characters causes a hash collision, follwed by `m` iterations through the length of the pattern to verify that it is not a correct match
+- in practice, our runtime is O(m + n), iterate through our match to check correctness and iterate through `n` characters to find substring